Codecademy/docs/content/ai/concepts/foundation-models/foundation-models.md

   - 'intro-to-chatgpt'
 ---

 **Foundation models** power AI systems that are trained on text, images, code, and other formats of data.
 These models pre-train on large amounts of unlabeled data from the internet.
-They can then be fine-tuned to perform various downstream tasks, like generating content(referred to as [GenAI](https://www.codecademy.com/resources/docs/ai/generative-ai)).
+They can then be fine-tuned to perform various downstream tasks, like generating content(referred to as [generative AI (GenAI)](https://www.codecademy.com/resources/docs/ai/generative-ai)).

 Foundation models are capable of powering downstream tasks that involve language, vision, robotics, reasoning, and human interactions.